pablo17sanchez/PHPTEST/README.md

-# TEST FOR XXX SOFTWARE
+# TEST FOR TAL SOFTWARE
-This is a step by step PHP API WITH  MySQL ,In this webapi i am going to show you  one of the options  to create a simple API CRUD (Create, Read, Update, Delete).
+This is a test application made to present a simple webapi in php WITH a simple API CRUD (Create, Read, Update, Delete).

 ## PHP API DOCUMENTATION